-With use of the internet, the world is undeniably more connected than ever - connecting people to other people, products, services and brands on a global scale.
+With the use of the internet, the world is undeniably more connected than ever - connecting people to other people, products, services, and brands on a global scale.
 Unfortunately, cybercriminals are connected to those same channels.

-In most cases of internet fraud, scammers or hackers pretend to be a legitimate person or organization.
+In most cases of internet fraud, scammers or hackers pretend to be legitimate persons or organizations.
 They create seemingly legitimate websites and try to trick you into revealing your personal or financial information, such as internet banking details, credit card numbers, and passwords.

 Creating scam websites is one of the most common methods used by cybercriminals to lure unwary users.
 In some cases, scammers change their tactics to avoid being caught and make the recipient believe the scam is real.